Next decisions

 How ViralPlate fits

-ViralPlate helps restaurants turn one dish or offer into a campaign pack.
+ViralPlate helps restaurants turn one dish or offer into a manually reviewed campaign pack during validation.
+It is not an SMS platform, carrier registration service, legal advisor, or fully self-serve texting SaaS.

 For SMS, the useful part is not a long message.
 It is the campaign thinking before the text: